Law of the Hammer

 Differences Make a Dream Team

 In the same way Batman needs Robin and peanut butter needs jelly, you need to surround yourself with leaders with different strengths than your own.
 This means you first need to better understand your strengths and weaknesses.
 Once you understand your personal strengths, you’ll better be able to see what your team or organization lacks.
 If you’re a hammer, then you’ve got the hammer department covered, now you need some screwdrivers, pliers, and wrenches.
 But, you first better understand what you bring to the table as a leader.
 This article will help you better uncover and think through your personal blind spots.
 You can also think through your leadership style here and personality here.
+There’s a really cool blog post from InitiativeOne looking at 14 different leadership models HERE.

 In the same way there’s no right way to eat a Reese’s, there’s no right way to lead a team.
 Whether you consider yourself an authoritative, participative, democratic, or servant leader; your way of leading is not the only or best way.
 Identifying your strengths will help protect you from idealizing it above others while minimizing what they bring to the table.
 In The Leadership Challenge, Kouzes and Posner put it this way, “Who are you?
 This is the first question your constituents want you to answer.
 Finding that answer is where every leadership journey begins” (2012, p.
 43).
 Figure out who you are and how you lead, then begin consciously encouraging those around you with different strengths from your own.